 In the Azure portal > All services, search for Azure Migrate.

 Under Services, select Azure Migrate.

-In Overview, select Create project.
+In Get started, select Create project.

 In Create project, select your Azure subscription and resource group.
 Create a resource group if you don't have one.

 Use the Advanced configuration section to create an Azure Migrate project with private endpoint connectivity.
 Learn more.